 Fig7.
 The bar chart of results of question 7.

-Obviously, in addition to the courses provided by the university, there are still a large number of students learning sorting algorithms on website platforms.
+In addition to the courses provided by the university, there are still a large number of students learning sorting algorithms on the platform of website.
 It is worth noting that the video teaching software is very popular, which was chosen by 60% of students.
 Another 40% of participants preferred to discuss with others on the forum.
 It suggests that there is a vast market for our products.
 Moreover, we may provide the function that allows users to share their thoughts with others.

 Question8.
 Which platform do you prefer to use this software (e.g. likes to use mobile terminal most, and computer terminal second, then1 iOS/Android, 2 PC/Mac...)